Juan321654/stool-tracker/README.md

 ## MVP
 user can input type and description of the stool which includes the date <br>
-change between home and user input, <br>
+change between home and user input <br>
-And allow the user to enter the info of the stool.
+user can see results of entries in the home page

 ## Post-MVP
 try to make it look modern or better with css styling